MrWong99/gpt_adventures/agent_concepts/new_object_finite-state.md

 "S_1_TRANSITIONS": {
-"T_S_1": "the target state of the first transition starting at the first available state", "T_1_NAME": "the name of the first transition operation for the first state", "T_S_2": "the target state of the second transition starting at the first available state", "T_2_NAME": "the name of the second transition operation for the first state", ...
+"T_S_1": "the target state of the first transition starting at the first available state", "T_1_NAME": "the name of the first transition operation for the first state", "T_1_REQUIREMENT": "one or many optionally required objects that would be needed to perform the second transition", "T_S_2": "the target state of the second transition starting at the first available state", "T_2_NAME": "the name of the second transition operation for the first state", "T_2_REQUIREMENT": "one or many optionally required objects that would be needed to perform the second transition", ...
 },
 "S_2": "the second available state", "S_2_TRANSITIONS": {
-"T_S_1": "the target state of the first transition starting at the second available state", "T_1_NAME": "the name of the first transition operation for the second state", "T_S_2": "the target state of the second transition starting at the first available state", "T_2_NAME": "the name of the second transition operation for the second state", ...
+"T_S_1": "the target state of the first transition starting at the second available state", "T_1_NAME": "the name of the first transition operation for the second state", "T_1_REQUIREMENT": "one or many optionally required objects that would be needed to perform the second transition", "T_S_2": "the target state of the second transition starting at the first available state", "T_2_NAME": "the name of the second transition operation for the second state", "T_2_REQUIREMENT": "one or many optionally required objects that would be needed to perform the second transition", ...
 },
 ...